-I made this dish (pictured) with chicken halves.
-Because the pieces were large, I cooked them on high for 1 hour and then turned the setting to low and cooked them for about 2 1/2 hours longer — the chicken was thoroughly cooked but not yet falling apart.
-If you plan to shred the chicken, cook it for an hour or two longer, or until it's falling apart.
+The pictured dish was made with chicken halves.
+If you do use very large pieces, cook them on high for 1 hour and then turn the setting to low and continue cooking for about 2 1/2 to 4 1/2 hours longer.
+The 1-hour higher temperature start will ensure the chicken gets up to a safe temperature quickly.
+The finished chicken should be thoroughly cooked but not yet falling apart.
+If you plan to shred the chicken for sandwiches, cook it for an hour or two longer, or until it's falling off the bone.

 Slow cooked bone-in chicken can look pale and unappetizing, but it doesn't have to.
-See the tips below the recipe for some serving ideas and variations that will make your chicken look as good as it tastes.
+See the tips below the recipe for some finishing and serving ideas that will make your chicken look as good as it tastes.

 - 1 cup ketchup

-Place half of the sliced onions in the bottom of the pot.
+- Place half of the sliced onions in the bottom of the slow cooker crockery insert.

+- Cover the pot and cook on low for 4 1/2 to 7 hours, or until the chicken is fully cooked.
+If you want it falling apart (shreddable), go for the longer time.
 The minimum safe temperature for chicken is 165 F (73.9 C).
-If unsure, check with an instant-read food thermometer inserted into the thickest part of the chicken — not touching bone.
+If in doubt, check for doneness with an instant-read food thermometer inserted into the thickest part of the chicken (not touching bone).

-Serve whole pieces and the onions on a platter with the sauce (pictured) or shred the chicken and serve with the sauce on buns or over rice.
+- Serve whole pieces and the onions on a platter with the sauce (pictured) or shred the chicken and serve with the sauce on buns.
 See the tips below for reducing and thickening the sauce.

-- To give the chicken some color and crisp the skin a bit, place the pieces on a foil-lined baking pan and put it under the broiler for 5 to 10 minutes, or until browned.
+- To give the chicken some color and crisp the skin a bit, place the pieces on a foil-lined baking pan and put it under the broiler -- about 4 inches from the heat source -- for about 2 to 5 minutes, or until browned.

-- To thicken the sauce and concentrate flavors, skim the fat off and strain it into a saucepan.
-Bring to a boil over medium-high heat.
-Boil for about 5 minutes, or until the sauce measures about 1 1/4 cups.
+- To thicken the sauce and concentrate flavors, remove the chicken to a plate and keep it warm.
+Skim the fat off the liquids and strain them into a saucepan.
+Bring the defatted liquids to a boil over medium-high heat.
+Reduce the heat to medium-low and continue to boil them for about 3 to 5 minutes, or until the sauce is reduced to about 1 1/4 cups.